Stupa on the Everest Base Camp trek route with views of Everest behind

 Hiking

-Today starts with a short flight to Lukla Airport in the Everest region.
+Today starts with a short, twenty-minute flight to Lukla where you'll be treated to excellent views of the snow-capped peaks of the Himalayas.
+Perched high in the mountains, Lukla sits at 2840m and is the gateway to Sagamartha National Park and Mount Everest.
 After meeting the other crew members you'll start your trek, passing through the prosperous village of Lukla before reaching Phakding on the Dudh Kosi River.
-You'll spend the night in the village and should have time to visit some of the nearby monasteries.
+You'll spend the night in the village where you can visit the nearby monastery for your first taste of Sherpa culture and Tibetan Buddhism, themes present throughout your trek over the days to come.
+Spend the evening in your cosy teahouse enjoying a herbal tea in front of the yak-dung fuelled stove.

-Occasionally Lukla flights can be delayed or cancelled - please see the FAQs for further information.
+Please note that occasionally, Lukla flights can be delayed or cancelled for safety reasons – see the FAQs for further information.

 Day 4